jdfreder/poster/README.md

 ## Install
 First install [node.js](https://nodejs.org/download/).
-Then install Poster inside the directory you will be using it:
+Then install Poster inside the directory that you will be using it in:

 ```
 npm install posterjs